raffaelecarelle/shopware-acceptance-fixture-loader/README.md

 - Supports nested includes (included files can also include other files)
 - Prevents circular includes with clear error messages
 - Merges all fixture data seamlessly
+- **Automatically encompasses @depends** from included files and merges them with current file dependencies
+- **Deduplicates dependencies** to prevent fixtures from being executed multiple times

 ### @depends Directive